-- Best Way to Watch on Doctor Who: Flux: Philo (Free Trial), AMC+, HBO Max
+- Best Way to Watch on Doctor Who: Flux: Philo (Free Trial), AMC+, Max

-- Best Way to Watch Past Seasons: HBO Max
+- Best Way to Watch Past Seasons: Max

-New episodes of Doctor Who will air on BBC America every Sunday at 8 p.m. starting Sunday, October 31.
-The most affordable ways to watch the new season are the streaming service Philo and AMC+.
+New episodes of Doctor Who air on BBC America, and the most affordable ways to watch new episodes, are the streaming service Philo and AMC+.

 Watch Doctor Who: Flux on Philo